Skip to main content

 • Choose the right ingredients.
 Regardless of skin type, you’ll want to look for hydrating ingredients like hyaluronic acid and ceramides.
 These ingredients lock in moisture.
 You could also consider a product with vitamin C for its anti-aging effects.

 • Avoid the wrong ingredients.
-Ingredients like alcohol and witch hazel may lead to irritation and a loss of water from the skin.
+Ingredients like alcohol and witch hazel may irritate the skin and cause it to lose water.
 Notice how your skin feels immediately after using a product.
 Does it feel dry and tight?
 If so, you may want to toss it.

 What are the differences between night cream and day cream?